GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/aws.md

 In order to test single sign-on, we need to use a link like this to start our flow:
  `https://<hostname>/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices`

-You should see the workflow like shown in the sample[video](https://youtu.be/LBnTWE9IoCw)
+You should see the workflow like shown in the sample [video](https://youtu.be/LBnTWE9IoCw)

 ## Questions or Issues?